bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 - [pywal](https://github.com/dylanaraps/pywal): I use this for color scheme around my i3 environment (such as terminal, border color around window, etc)
 - [polybar](https://github.com/polybar/polybar): I use this to replace i3 status bar because i can place the clock and date in the middle (i have no ide how to do that in i3 status bar or even py3status).
 - [rofi](https://github.com/davatorium/rofi): I use this as application manager instead of dmenu, because it's more convenient for me (rofi appear in the middle meanwhile dmenu appear at the top).
-- [conky](https://github.com/brndnmtthws/conky): I use take a glance what process curruntly taking up resources (for more detailed info i use htop).
+- [conky](https://github.com/brndnmtthws/conky): I use this to take a glance what process curruntly taking up resources (for more detailed info i use htop).
 - [flameshot](https://github.com/flameshot-org/flameshot): I use this to take screenshot.

 ### Setting Up Keybinding